toextendmylimits/LinkedIn/coding_questions.md

 Whenever I see "x" I return None; otherwise I create a node and recursively build its left and right subtrees.
 Because serialize and deserialize follow the same preorder structure, the original tree is reconstructed exactly.

+## 380. Insert Delete GetRandom O(1)
+I use a list called values to store all elements, and a hash map index_map that maps each value to its index in the list.
+Insert: append the element and record its index.
+Remove: swap the element with the last element, update the map, then pop it.
+GetRandom: choose a random element from values.
+This makes insert, remove, and getRandom all O(1).

 # TODO

 ## 146. LRU Cache